Your business value

 Start from zero

-When you start a new job, your contribution to the company productivity is zero: you are setting up your computer, get access, install software, get to know the team, read the documentation, etc.
+When you start a new job, you are setting up your computer, getting access, installing software, getting to know the team, reading the docs, etc.

 You are usually not solving problems that helps the business make money on day one.

-As you onboard, the collective productivity may take a hit because others have to spend time onboarding you instead of doing their regular work and create value for the customers.
+In fact, the collective company productivity may take a hit because others have to spend time onboarding you instead of doing their regular work.
 But let’s stick with zero for now. 😄

 Ambitious people want to fly.
 Cut their wings and they’ll walk out.

-For the sake of simplicity let’s skip the discussion about how to measure productivity because as we’ll see, that discussion is not very relevant to our discussion.
+For the sake of simplicity let’s skip the discussion about how to measure productivity because as we’ll see, that discussion is not a key point of this mental model.
 As much as I hate diagrams without actual numbers, let’s focus on the curves and key points.

 If you have a fixed salary like most people, your day 1 compensation isn’t different than your day 30!
 The company pays you for your potential: